 I have really enjoyed being part of the School and College Engagement team as a student ambassador and being able to support the next generation of children to learn about higher education.

-I’m starting teaching training at a SEN school in September 2020.
+I’m starting teaching training at a SEN school.
 I never thought I would be able to be a teacher, but I have much more confidence now and feel I have control of my future.